reema0814/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

 In this lab, you have completed the following:
 - Create a Group
 - Apply Microsoft Defender for Office 365 preset security policies
-- Connect the Microsoft Defender for Cloud connector
 - Activate a Microsoft Security Rule
 - Manage Incidents
 - Investigate Alerts